Mayamariaruth/calima/README.md

 - Brief explanation of the menu.
 - A functioning button to the menu.

-I wanted

 ![Landing menu](docs/images/features/land-menu.png)

 #### Book a table
 - Brief explanation of the ambiance of the restaurant.
 - A functioning button to the booking form.

-I wanted

 ![Landing book table](docs/images/features/land-book.png)

 ### Footer
 - Three sections with Opening hours, Address and Contact details.
 - Social links that lead to the home pages of each site.

-I wanted a simple footer with clear information that matched the color theme of the navigation to tie them together nicely.

 ![Footer](docs/images/features/footer.png)